 - Loyalty program (paid add-on)

 Square POS and Square for Retail, which include added inventory features for retail stores like thrift shops, are both free.
+As a matter of fact, they are among the best free POS systems available.
 Square for Retail Plus, which includes even more advanced inventory features as well as team management, costs $60/month per location.